SAP/luigi/docs/luigi-core-api.md

 #### openAsModal

 Opens a view in a modal.
 You can specify the modal's title and size.
-If you don't specify the title, it is the node label.
+If you do not specify the title, it is the node label.
 If there is no node label, the title remains empty.
 The default size of the modal is `l`, which means 80%.
 You can also use `m` (60%) and `s` (40%) to set the modal size.
 Optionally, use it in combination with any of the navigation functions.

 ##### Parameters